-What we love most about this approach is the ease in which the change starts.
-This is a commonsense method to freeing your life of unhealthy habits and addictions.
+What we love most about this approach is the ease with which the change starts.
+This is a common-sense method to freeing your life of unhealthy habits and addictions.

 Read on for the 10 most important things we took from The Detox Diet:

 1. It’s not about weight loss: Don’t cleanse to lose weight, cleanse for your health.
 Dropping a few pounds may be a welcome result, but obsessing over a number on the scale will only discourage you.
 Make your goal to heal your digestive organs.

 2. Have faith in your body: Our bodies are designed to naturally cleanse.
 The liver is our main detoxification organ and getting it in working order will ensure you’re healthier every day.
 Giving your body the right environment to heal itself is the first step to a cleaner you.

 3. Use common sense: “Diet, exercise, good sleep, stress management and attitudes,” all play a part in our health.
 You can’t change one aspect of your life and expect the other problems to disappear.
 Work on a balance to impart positive change overall.

 4. Know the signs of toxicity: What’s “normal” to your body may actually be a major sign of unease.
 Symptoms like fatigue, headache, digestive problems and swollen joints all point to some form of toxicity.